Find out about the organisations who are working together and helping you to combat fraud and bring fraudsters to justice.

 This online network gives information on counselling as well as listing counsellors in areas across the UK with their contact details, fees and the areas they cover.
 This service is free, confidential and easy to use.

 Crimestoppers is an independent charity which helps to find criminals and solve crimes across the UK.
 Anyone can call their phone number, 0800 555 111, anonymously, 24-hours a day, to pass on information about crime.
 Alternatively, you can send information anonymously via their website, using their Giving Information Form.
 Callers don't have to provide any personal information and calls can’t be traced.
-Many criminals exploit people's fear to avoid arrest and Crimestoppers is a simple and secure way of bringing criminals to justice, without anybody knowing who the information came from.
 Rewards are also available and are paid without compromising a caller's anonymity.

 Equifax is a credit reference agency.
 It provides up-to-date information about people applying for credit to organisations such as banks, building societies, mortgage companies, retailers and mobile phone providers to help them to decide whether or not to give credit.
 Equifax also makes credit information available to you online.

-Experian is the leading global information services company, providing data and analytical tools to clients in more than 65 countries.
+Experian is the leading global information services company, providing data and analytical tools.
 The company helps businesses to manage credit risk, prevent fraud, target marketing offers and automate decision making.
 Experian also helps individuals to check their credit report and credit score, and protect against identity theft.

 Financial Fraud Action UK